-The classes which directly inherit Throwable class except RuntimeException and Error are known as checked exceptions e.g. IOException, SQLException etc. Checked exceptions are checked at compile-time.
+The classes that directly inherit the Throwable class except RuntimeException and Error are known as checked exceptions.
+For example, IOException, SQLException, etc. Checked exceptions are checked at compile-time.

 2) Unchecked Exception

-The classes which inherit RuntimeException are known as unchecked exceptions e.g. ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
+The classes that inherit the RuntimeException are known as unchecked exceptions.
+For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

-Error is irrecoverable e.g. OutOfMemoryError, VirtualMachineError, AssertionError etc.
+Error is irrecoverable.
+Some example of errors are OutOfMemoryError, VirtualMachineError, AssertionError etc.